Electrovaya (ELVA)

 John Gibson, Chief Financial Officer

-Mr. John Gibson was appointed Chief Financial Officer of Electrovaya in June 2022.
+John Gibson was appointed Chief Financial Officer of Electrovaya effective June 13, 2022.
 He is a Certified Professional Accountant (CPA, CA) with over 15 years of experience in both public and private corporations.
-His expertise spans corporate accounting and finance, strategic and financial planning, internal controls, and systems.
-Prior to joining Electrovaya, Mr. Gibson served as VP Finance at Adlib Software and held leadership roles in manufacturing for a decade.
+Mr. Gibson brings significant expertise in corporate accounting and finance, strategic and financial planning, internal controls, and systems.
+Prior to joining Electrovaya, he served as VP Finance at Adlib Software and held leadership roles in manufacturing for ten years.
 He earned his undergraduate degree in accounting from Strathclyde University and a Master's degree in Information Technology and Business from Glasgow University.

-Jason Roy, VP, Corporate Development & Investor Relations
+Jason Roy, Vice President of Corporate Development & Investor Relations

 AI Analysis | Feedback